Java Caching Benchmarks Part 3 - The Finals

 #Jar File Sizes

 Finally let’s look at the jar file sizes:

 - cache2k-api-1.0.0.Final.jar + cache2k-core-1.0.0.Final.jar: 321.816 bytes

 - ehcache-core-2.10.3.jar: 1.386.653 bytes

 - guava-20.0.jar: 2.442625 bytes

 - guava cache only alternative: com.nytimes.android:cache-2.0.3.jar: 160.474 bytes

-For Guava cache users that don’t need the whole Guava library, New York Times provides a jar file that only contains the cache functionality.
-For Android or environments where small (download) sizes matter Guava and cache2k are the best choice.
-Compared to the features, the Caffeine jar is rather big, which is caused by a high number of generated classes.
+For Guava cache users who don’t need the whole Guava library, New York Times has provided a jar file which contains only the cache functionality.
+For Android or other environments where download size matters Guava and cache2k are the best choices.
+Compared to other features the Caffeine jar is rather big due to high number of generated classes.

 All of our benchmark scenarios intentionally stress the cache heavily to amplify differences in the cache implementations and reveal weaknesses.
-The outcome in real applications will differ.
+The outcome in real applications will be much better.

-Here is a summary of noteworthy things that may influence the real world performance:
+Here is a summary of noteworthy points that may influence the real world performance: